Deindex/deindex-fyi/knowledge-base.md

 immediately in branded search results and persist for years.

 **Q: Can Yelp reviews be removed?**
-A: Reviews that violate Yelp's community guidelines — including fake reviews, conflicts of interest, and personal attacks — can be flagged through Yelp's own reporting process.
+A: Reviews that violate Yelp's community guidelines including fake reviews, conflicts of interest, and personal attacks can be flagged through Yelp's own reporting process.
 Yelp also auto-filters reviews it deems suspicious.

 **Q: Does Deindex.fyi remove Yelp reviews?**
 A: No. Deindex.fyi is an educational resource only.
 It does not offer Yelp removal services of any kind.

+---

+## News Sites

+**Q: How can news articles be addressed?**
+A: Editor requests, legal notices, and DMCA takedowns are the primary pathways for news content.
+Content suppression through building positive authoritative content that outranks the article is a common long-term approach.

 ---